arjkb/personal-story/_posts/blog/2017-01-10-Back-In-America.md

 I did walk around the campus for a little bit and came across Amir from Iran -- a TA in one of the course I took in spring last year.
 Though he recognized me, I doubt whether it registered onto his head that I'm coming back here after 8 months, on a different study program.

-I live on campus and has been put into the Santa Clara Hall, althought personally, I was hoping for a room in Hokona where I stayed last spring.
+I live on campus and has been put into the Santa Clara Hall, although personally, I was hoping for a room in Hokona where I stayed last spring.
 And I have a roommate.
 I mean, there's a bed and a shelf full of stuff, but I don't know whether he's currently on campus or whether he's at home for winter break.
 Most likely the latter judging by the way the dust has settled onto his things.

 Although I would've preferred having a room all by myself, sharing the room with another student provides significantly more exposure, which is what I'm ultimately seeking here at UNM.